 ❤️ Why this recipe works

-- These refrigerator pickles are easy to prepare and need no special equipment.
+- No special equipment needed!
+These refrigerator dilly beans are easy to prepare and need no special equipment.

-- If you're looking for a recipe for pickled green beans without canning, this one is for you!
+- No canning required.
+If you're looking for a recipe for pickled green beans without canning, this one is for you!
 They don't need to be canned, because you will store them in the fridge.

 - Crisp and crunchy green bean pickles!
 You can vary the seasonings by adding more or less garlic or different herbs.
 You'll find more suggestions for adapting this recipe below.